History of Pleasant Grove's Mining Disaster

 Pleasant Grove is a small community on the outskirts of Birmingham, Alabama.
 The people that settled there in the late 1800’s were farmers by trade.
 In 1916, Woodward Iron and Coal Company opened a mine in the community and became the employer of most of the men in the area.

 It was a chilly damp November morning when the miners left their homes and headed off to the Woodward #3 mine.
-November 22, 1922 started as all mornings started in this small farming and mining community between Bessemer and Birmingham Alabama, with Children watching their fathers and older brothers leaving for work at the Woodward # 3 mine just as they did every other morning.
+November 22, 1922 started as all mornings started in this small farming and mining community between Bessemer and Birmingham Alabama.
+Children watched their fathers and older brothers leaving for work at the Woodward # 3 mine just as they did every other morning.
 Children would run alongside their fathers as they drove the truck to work with their lunch buckets and containers of milk in hand.
 Children would make a game of racing the family truck down the dirt drive to the main street.
 This morning was no different.
 The younger children went to school, the men went to work.

 These men, old and young passed the Methodist church and the town cemetery on their route to the mine.
 Arriving to start their shift that morning, no one knew that so many would never make it out at the end of the day.